 Digital History

+The internet has no shortage of digital history resources.
 Digital history involves the use of digital media to preserve, present and study history.
 Scanned archives, audio files, timelines and interactive maps are examples of digital history and history teachers are using these resources to bring history to life for students.
 But there is no reason why history students shouldn’t contribute to the digital history ‘pool’.
 Ideally, they should be creating digital history resources by capturing oral histories and archiving documents and they should learn these research and archiving skills in their history classes.
 The CBC Spark episode referenced at the beginning of this post provides suggestions and ideas for scanning and capturing audio, including interviewing tips.

+Currently, digital history seems confined to websites or blogs as public museums or places that house resources for the study of history.
 It has yet to fully embrace the idea of digital texts as primary sources.
 If we are preserving ourselves and our lives digitally every single day, these records will be the historical evidence we use tomorrow.

 Shouldn’t students’ research skills shift to consider digital resources, like websites, blogs and tweets, as historical texts?
 If a diary entry is a primary source, a blog post is a primary source.
 Shouldn’t students understand how they differ (hint: audience and purpose) and how that shapes the reading of these texts?

+Will political historians consider tweets?
 What will the future make of tweets like this one by President Obama (or his ghost tweeter) which may have been read by as many as 3, 477, 140 of his Twitter followers?

 What happens to the study of history in a world of living documents?